simonsobs/nemo/README.md

 cluster search.
 Refer to the comments in the .yml config files themselves for information on what each parameter does.

+# Related codes

+Catalogs produced by nemo can be fed into:

+* [Sourcery](https://github.com/mattyowl/sourcery) - a package that creates and serves a live, editable web database with multi-wavelength imaging.
+* [zCluster](https://github.com/ACTCollaboration/zCluster) - a code for estimating cluster
+  photometric redshifts.

-## Comments, bug reports, help, suggestions etc.
+# Comments, bug reports, help, suggestions etc.

 Please contact Matt Hilton <matt.hilton@mykolab.com>.